 do specify a different path, be sure to read

-Verify Folder Permission.
+Verify Folder Permission(Link opens in a new window).

 The Installation Type page will display: